Opening Bid: Two Clubs

 Negative Double by Opener

 This is about the only place I can think of where the opener gets to use a negative double in a competitive auction...
 Suppose the opener bids 2 and responder asks about a 4-card major by bidding 2. then, suppose the next hand overcalls with a suit, for example by bidding 2, and opener has a 4-card heart suit...
-Seems like a perfect spot for the opener to double.
+Seems like a perfect spot for the opener to use a negative double to show the other major.